velosobr/KaizenGamingChallenge/README.md

 Please note that you need to have the Android SDK and Android SDK Tools installed.
 These can be installed through the SDK Manager in Android Studio.

 ## Requirements : 📄
-`OK` The app should fetch the list of events from an API endpoint.
+`OK` The app should fetch the list of events from an API endpoint.<br>
-`OK` The app should display the list of events in a scrollable list that groups the sport events by type, displays the competitors, the countdown timer that indicates when the event is scheduled to start and a favorite button.
+`OK` The app should display the list of events in a scrollable list that groups the sport events by type, displays the competitors, the countdown timer that indicates when the event is scheduled to start and a favorite button.<br>

 `NOT WORKING` The app should allow users to filter the events per sport based on if they are added as favorites or not.
-The filter should be accessible via a toggle button at the header of each sport.
+The filter should be accessible via a toggle button at the header of each sport.<br>

-`OK` The app should update the countdown timer in real-time, i.e., the timer should decrement as time passes and should accurately reflect the time remaining until the event starts.
+`OK` The app should update the countdown timer in real-time, i.e., the timer should decrement as time passes and should accurately reflect the time remaining until the event starts.<br>
-● The app should display an appropriate message if there are no events to display or if there is an error fetching the events from the API endpoint.
+● The app should display an appropriate message if there are no events to display or if there is an error fetching the events from the API endpoint.<br>
-● The app should allow user to be able to collapse and expand events per sport.
+● The app should allow user to be able to collapse and expand events per sport.<br>
-● Expected deliverable is an Android project that can be built and run both in an emulator as well as a physical device and should work on SDK21 and above.
+● Expected deliverable is an Android project that can be built and run both in an emulator as well as a physical device and should work on SDK21 and above.<br>

 ## Nice to have 👍
 `OK`  The app could store the favorite events in session or a local database.
-● The app could include unit tests to ensure that the filtering and countdown timer functionality work correctly.
+● The app could include unit tests to ensure that the filtering and countdown timer functionality work correctly.<br>
-● The app could include UI tests to ensure that the app's UI looks and behaves correctly on different devices and screen sizes.
+● The app could include UI tests to ensure that the app's UI looks and behaves correctly on different devices and screen sizes.<br>
-`OK` The project could contain a README file with some insights and information about the project structure, technologies used and anything else you think that is worth mentioning.
+`OK` The project could contain a README file with some insights and information about the project structure, technologies used and anything else you think that is worth mentioning.<br>

 ## Features